mdkgray/QA-Tech-Test/ACTIVITY-2/README.md

 ## Tools and Technologies
 - **Python:** Programming language for writing automated tests.
 - **Pytest:** Executing automated test cases.
-- **Request Library:** To assist in the automation of the REST API.
+- **Python Requests Library:** To assist in the automation of the REST API.
 - **ConfigParser:** Managing configuration settings.
 - **HTML Reports:** Capture and display test executions in HTML format.